OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If having the original source code, you can verify the permissions included in the `Info.plist` file:

-- open the project with Xcode
+- Open the project with Xcode.
-- find and open the `Info.plist` file in the default editor and search for the keys starting with `"Privacy -"`
+- Find and open the `Info.plist` file in the default editor and search for the keys starting with `"Privacy -"`.

-- you may switch the view to display the raw values by right-clicking and selecting "Show Raw Keys/Values" (this way for example `"Privacy - Location When In Use Usage Description"` will turn into `NSLocationWhenInUseUsageDescription`)
+You may switch the view to display the raw values by right-clicking and selecting "Show Raw Keys/Values" (this way for example `"Privacy - Location When In Use Usage Description"` will turn into `NSLocationWhenInUseUsageDescription`).

 ![Checking Purpose Strings in Xcode](Images/Chapters/0x06h/purpose_strings_xcode.png)

 If only having the IPA:

-- unzip the IPA
+- Unzip the IPA.
-- the `Info.plist` is located in `Payload/<appname>.app/Info.plist`
+- The `Info.plist` is located in `Payload/<appname>.app/Info.plist`.
-- if the file comes in binary format (bplist), convert it to XML format
+- If the file comes in binary format (bplist), convert it to XML format:

     On macOS: